-

 - That’s how you move commits you accidentally main to your

-branch to a new or existing feature branch where they belong. - If you need to move commits from a branch other than
+mainbranch to a new or existing feature branch where they belong. - If you need to move commits from a branch other than

-) - It’s also only valid for moving the lastest commit(s)
+main, …. (is that when you’d usegit checkoutinstead? is my solution only valid for moving commits frommain) - It’s also only valid for moving the lastest commit(s)

 Further reading